 In addition to TCU’s full range of scholarships, the College of Fine Arts offers competitive scholarships for music majors at both the undergraduate and graduate levels.
 Assistantships, including up to full tuition and a stipend, are available for graduate students.

 For music majors, the School of Music awards numerous scholarships — up to full-tuition awards.
 Additionally, many TCU students receive both music and academic scholarships.
-Excellence in composition is recognized each year through the awarding of the Jonathan Durington prize.
 Under special circumstances, non-music majors might also be considered for scholarship awards based on audition and the specific needs of the performing ensembles.

-Music scholarships, except for Nordan scholarships (explained below), will be considered by audition during one of the scheduled audition dates; applicants must complete the online School of Music Admission Application before an audition time can be scheduled.
+Music scholarships, including the prestigious Nordan scholarships (explained below), will be considered by audition during one of the scheduled audition dates; applicants must complete the online School of Music Admission Application before an audition time can be scheduled.

 John Dubois – Voice – BM-Vocal Performance